Bemesko/microservice-rpg/README.md

 AddMongo(this IServiceCollection services)
 ```
   - Theory: the `this` makes so that this method can be called like `services.AddMongo` and the value for the service will be filled automatically
+  - This is called an Extension Method.
+See: https://stackoverflow.com/questions/846766/use-of-this-keyword-in-formal-parameters-for-static-methods-in-c-sharp

 ---